What Are Good Strength Standards for Everyday Athletes?

 If you do aspire to venture into the elite fields, it provides a solid starting point to make sure you have the basics in place before attempting anything more complex.
 Never skip the basics in strength training; I promise you it will save you from years of hurt and frustration, something, I’ve learned the hard way.

-What Are Good Strength Standards for Everyday Athletes?
+What Are the Strength Standards for Lifting with Body Weight?

 Author